Problem guide

 WalkingPad A1 Pro

-The A1 Pro is the best all-round Mac-control pairing because the hardware is desk-first and the software layer fixes its daily friction.
+The A1 Pro is the best all-round Mac-control pairing because the hardware is desk-first and the Mac-control layer removes the daily control drag.

 WalkingPad C2 treadmill